Royal Caribbean food: Review and guide

 18 Jul 2020

-Eating on a Royal Caribbean cruise is just as enjoyable as any shore excursion, performance or activity.
+Eating on a Royal Caribbean cruise is just as enjoyable as any shore excursion, performance, or activity.
 Royal Caribbean puts a great deal of effort into its onboard dining options, and I have a few ways you can maximize these choices with some dining hacks!

 These tips are all about giving you a little bit more out of your dining experience onboard, and giving you a leg up on other guests.

-Order off-menu food in dining room
+Order off-menu food in the dining room

 Each evening in the main dining room, there is a printed menu that guests can order from, but there are many more options you can consider beyond what is written on the menu.